MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/permissions.md

 Pipeline permissions are the object-level permissions associated with a set of pipelines or one pipeline in an Azure DevOps project.
 Permissions in Azure DevOps are hierarchical and can be set at the organization, server (for on-premises), project, and object levels.

-This article also includes an overview of all of the object-level permissions that you can find in the **Pipelines** menu:
+This article also includes an overview of all of the object-level permissions that you can find in the **Pipelines** tab:

 - pipeline permissions
 - release permissions